 DSA Women and Development Study group

-The DSA Women and Development Group continues to offer an opportunity for people to discuss their ongoing research and professional and political work relating to Women and Development.
+The DSA Women and Development Group offers an opportunity for researchers and practitioners to discuss their ongoing research, and professional and political work, relating to Women and Development.

 'Interrogating the Nexus of Alternative Knowledges, Evidence and Impact in GAD Research and Practice'

 Jasmine Gideon, Katy Jenkins and Lata Narayanaswamy

 Worsley SR (8.20N), University of Leeds, 17 March 2017